 The Ethics Center works with individuals, departments and organizations to host innovative events and workshops focusing on professional ethics, the ethics of emerging technologies, and a host of other topics.
 See below for upcoming events and workshops, as well as a summary of some of our recent events from the past few years.

-Researchers, scholars, practitioners, designers, makers and ethicists are invited to submit proposals to be part of panel discussions during one-day event intended to bring together researchers, scholars, practitioners, and designers to consider the implications of theoretical, social, and material aspects of consent and design.
-Some examples of topics include: consent to participate in social media, user agreement, consent in gaming, informed consent to data collection and use, consent in digital humanities research.
-This workshop will consider ethical approaches to each of these respective fields of study and development.
+Registration is now open for this one-day event intended to bring together researchers, scholars, practitioners, designers, and users to consider the implications of theoretical, social, and material aspects of consent and design.
+Some topics include consent as it applies to game design, user agreements, user experience, and pedagogy.
 This event emphasizes theory and practice, structured on an iterative process of Learn, Make, Reflect.
 Here, participants will begin by listening to a panel on the topic of consent and design, then move to a group maker breakout session to design based off key concepts from the panel and return together to reflect on the process.
 We will then repeat the cycle to iterate upon these designs.
 Show me more

 IEEE Engineering Ethics Workshop

 Ethics in engineering has always been a topic of importance, particularly to those of us who practice engineering.
 We are torn between simply doing our jobs, and meeting the requests or demands of a company’s management.
 If we work for a company that holds itself and its employees to high ethical standards, there should not be a conflict.
 But what if this is not the case for the company that employs us, or what if middle or lower managers deviate from a company’s ethical position?
 How should we as engineers react?